Inayatullah Khan Mashriqi: Early career

 On his return to India, Mashriqi was offered the premiership of Alwar, a princely state, by the Maharaja.
 He declined owing to his interest in education.
 At the age of 25, and only a few months after arriving in India, he was appointed vice principal of Islamia College, Peshawar, by Chief Commissioner Sir George Roos-Keppel and was made principal of the same college two years later.
 In October 1917 he was appointed under secretary to the Government of India in the Education Department in succession to Sir George Anderson.
 He became headmaster of the High School, Peshawar on 21 October 1919.

 In 1920, the British government offered Mashriqi the ambassadorship of Afghanistan, and a year later he was offered a knighthood.
 However, he refused both awards.

 In 1930, he was passed over for a promotion in the government service, following which he went on medical leave.
 In 1932 he resigned, taking his pension, and settled down in Ichhra, Lahore.

 Nobel nomination

 In 1924, at the age of 36, Mashriqi completed the first volume of his book, Tazkirah.
 It is a commentary on the Qur'an in the light of science.
 It was nominated for the Nobel Prize in 1925, subject to the condition it was translated into one of the European languages.
 However, Mashriqi declined the suggestion of translation.
+Shortly after is publication he travelled to Germany, where he met Nazi leaders, provoking British authorities.